Uzbekistan, Republic of

 - Income from employment, including:

-- All payments accrued and paid to individuals under employment or civil contracts.
+- All payments accrued and paid to individuals under employment or civil contracts (except for income from individual entrepreneurs).

 - Motivation payments (e.g. annual bonuses, professionalism and tutorship allowances, long-service premiums).